 She recommends changing them on a schedule.

 Tarpon Springs Fire Rescue also provides smoke detectors year-round.
-The fire department has an aggressive program around Christmas when firefighters spend two weeks going door to door with safety information pertinent to the holidays, according to Tarpon Springs Fire Marshal Rick Butcher.
-Last season, Tarpon Springs gave at least 100 smoke detectors to the public, which it funds both through the department and with a grant from the Federal Alliance for Safe Homes.
-They are provided to anyone, regardless of financial need.
+The fire department has an aggressive program around Christmas when firefighters spend two weeks going door to door with safety information pertinent to the holidays, said Tarpon Springs Fire Marshal Rick Butcher.
+Last season, Tarpon Springs gave at least 100 smoke detectors to the public that it funds both through the department and with a grant from the Federal Alliance for Safe Homes.
+These are provided to anyone, regardless of financial need.

 "A lot of people feel silly calling the department and asking questions, but since we're in their living room, they're more likely to ask," Butcher said.
 Common questions include: Do I need a smoke detector in the kitchen?
 (No, not directly, because making toast or cooking other foods could set it off too frequently).
 Do I need a smoke detector in or outside of the bedroom?
 (Both.
 He also recommends that children and other residents sleep with the door closed so that they are protected from anything that might occur in the rest of the house.)